Macushi: Housing and lifestyle

 They live in villages linked together by tracks and paths, with houses built round a central courtyard.
 When married, the Macushi couple lives in the wife's family's village and the father-in-law is of great importance in Macushi kinship.

 Macushi practice hunting and agriculture methods such as shifting cultivation and fish-poisoning.

-Similar to other indigenous groups in the area, Macushi traditional life relies a great deal on the bitter cassava, and cultivation tasks are divided by gender.
+Similar to other Indigenous groups in the area, Macushi traditional life relies a great deal on the bitter cassava, and cultivation tasks are divided by gender.
 Men traditionally clear the land and women tend and harvest.
 In Macushi lore, cassava was created for cultivation purpose and is overseen by a Cassava Mother (kisera yan).
 Women are the main processors, and the main products are cassava bread, farine, parakari, wo (drink), starch tapioca, and casereep.
 Village status is correlated to success in cassava farming.

 History and culture

 Macushi oral history describes them as descendants of the sun's children, the benevolent Insikiran (Inshkirung) and his malevolent brother Makunaima (or Negi) who created fire, as well as diseases, and they also believe they discovered Washacá, the Tree of Life.
 The Macushi believe in the life principle – stkaton – and they believe it comes from the sun.
 Similar to other Amerindian groups (such as Patamona or Akawaio people) is the importance of the piaiman, a medicine-man or spiritual leader and belief in keinaimi (kanaima), a type of evil spirit that is personified as an "outsider" that brings death and misfortune.
 Kanaima have been associated with shape-shifting (usually animals such as jaguars, bats, or armadillos) and attacks are often directed at individuals when they are alone, in which they would be assaulted and die some days later.
 Another use of the term applies spiritual context to stealth, assassin-like tactics as a form of protection, but can come back to harm the beneficiaries as well.

 The earliest recorded mentions of Macushi was in 1740 in context of Luso-Brazilian slave raids led by Irishman Lourenço Belforte.
-From the 1700s to the late 1800s, the Macushi were pushed north by Brazilian raids, and south by Caribs and Akawaio proxies for the Dutch and English, limiting the extent of their lands to the Rupununi Savannah.
+From the 1700s to the late 1800s, the Macushi were pushed north by Portuguese and Brazilian raids, and south by Caribs and Akawaio proxies for the Dutch and English, limiting the extent of their lands to the Rupununi Savannah.
 While there are reports of Macushi selling their own into slavery, it has also been noted that this was done under duress.
 In the 1800s, Macushis "specialized in producing hammocks, various crafts, and a potent form of curare" which were traded among other Amerindian groups in the region often for cassava graters and blow-pipes.

 Prior to European colonization, Macushi were semi-nomadic, but permanent settlements have since formed usually around Catholic or Anglican missions or government-built schools.
 By the 1900s, many Macushi worked as laborers doing balata-bleeding or cattle-ranching.
-Brazilian indigenous policies have had a more visibly significant effect on Macushi culture compared to the Guyana side, which on the most part had been to leave them alone.
+Brazilian Indigenous policies have had a more visibly significant effect on Macushi culture compared to the Guyana side, which on the most part had been to leave them alone.